 ARE 301 Studio Art and Human Development.
-(3) A
+(3)

-The study of human development in studio art from early childhood to adult years.
+once a year Study of human development in studio art from early childhood to adult years.

 ARE 440 Disciplines of Art Education.
-(3) A
+(3)

-Explorations in art education's disciplines, history, and people's art-making development at diverse age levels and abilities.
+Explorations in art education's disciplines, history, and people's artmaking development at diverse age levels and abilities.
 Lecture, discussion.
-Prerequisites: ARS 101 and 102 and ART 113 and 115 or instructor approval.
+Prerequisites: a combination of ARS 101 and 102 and ART 113 and 115 or only instructor approval.

-ARE 450 Studio Art: Art History I. (3) F, S
+ARE 450 Teaching Inquiry in Art.
+(3)